NEM Stock Analysis — Newmont Corporation

 Catalyst to Watch

-Watch for quarterly production and cost guidance updates—any sign of margin compression or operational hiccups could break the low-P/E story.
+Watch for quarterly production and cost updates—any miss on output or spike in costs could challenge the low P/E thesis.